Kreyl/UsbHost/README.md

 # UsbHost
 PCB with MCU &amp; CC1101, with USB connector

-this branch is for i2c operation
+This is supporting branch for i2c operation